 Coastal, Eastern Shore-Mobile Bay Causeway & Blakely Island Loop | Baldwin | Best Seasons: Fall | Spring

-At approximately 70 acres, Village Point Park is the largest park in the city of Daphne.
+At approximately 70 acres, Village Point Park Preserve is the largest park in the city of Daphne.
 A parking lot with bathrooms and a picnic pavilion marks the beginning of a 3,000- foot main trail that takes visitors westward toward Mobile Bay.
-Along the bay are a pier and an extensive boardwalk where visitors can walk north towards Bayfront Park, another Daphne city park.
-Mixed pine and hardwoods dominate the property.
-Yancey Branch flows along the southern boundary of the park and a small marsh is found near the bay.
+Along the bay are a pier and an extensive boardwalk where visitors can walk north to Bayfront Park, another Daphne city park that eBird links with Village Point as a single birding hotspot.
+Mixed pines and hardwoods dominate the property.
+Yancey Branch flows along the southern boundary of the park, and a small marsh is found near the bay.

 GPS: N30.62872 W-87.91215